KittyGiraudel/site/_posts/2013-04-04-css-grid-layout.md

 So as I understand this, **the Grid layout is "macro" while the Flexbox module is "micro".** I think Grid will be perfect to organize the layout structure with high-level elements whereas Flexbox will be best-suited for some modules that require specific alignments, ordering and so like a fluid navigation for example.

-[Kyle Keeling](https://twitter.com/kyle_keeling) wrote [an entry](http://www.outsidethebracket.com/understanding-the-difference-between-css3-flexbox-grid-layout/) about this a couple of months ago, explaing what he thinks is the difference between Flexbox and Grid.

 ## Final words

 > I have been amazed by its efficiency.